-- Reasons why you want to become an app developer
+- Reasons why you want to become a mobile app developer

 - You want to build your startup

-- You want to be a freelance app developer or start an app development company
+- You want to be a freelance mobile app developer or start an app development company

 - You want to create an app as an extension of your business